lelecaruso/NavierStokes_Project_NM4PDE/README.md

 # UNSTEADY-INCOMPRESSIBLE-NAVIER-STOKES in 2D and 3D
 This project aims to solve the unsteady, incompressible Navier-Stokes equations using the finite element method.
-The focus is on simulating the benchmark problem "flow past a cylinder" in two or three dimensions.
+The focus is on simulating the benchmark problem "**Flow past a Cylinder**" in two and three dimensions.

 ## Strong formulation
 $$ \begin{cases}